Project Insights Report

 What We’re Learning

-One of the key findings gathered from industry stakeholders was that employers experience high turnover rates: 58% of respondents reported being “concerned” or “very concerned” about employee turnover.
-Companies that hire Canadian employees report that they retain 50% of employees after their first month of employment and a 25% average turnover rate beyond the first month.
-Employers primarily attributed this turnover to the jobs not meeting employee expectations regarding working conditions, and competitive pay from other sectors.
-The data revealed a critical need for operations to enhance their workplace environments and employee engagement strategies to effectively retain their workforce.
+A key finding from industry stakeholders confirmed that employers experienced high turnover rates: 58% of respondents reported being “concerned” or “very concerned” about employee turnover.
+Companies that hire Canadian employees have a 50% retention rate after their first month, with a 25% average turnover rate beyond that point.
+Employers attributed this turnover primarily to unmet employee expectations on working conditions and competitive pay from other sectors.
+The difficulty in recruiting both skilled and entry-level domestic employees compounds the problem, with 67% of employers reporting significant challenges.
+These findings point to a sector that has yet to close the gap between what workers expect and what the work delivers.

-In fact, employers that have successfully attracted and retained workers have made intentional efforts to invest in creating a purposeful workplace culture.
-This includes extensive onboarding processes and regular employee check-ins, especially within the first month of employment.
-Additionally, employers who actively listened to their employees and made adjustments based on their input were more successful in creating a positive workplace culture and retaining their staff.
+Employers who have attracted and retained workers have made intentional investments in workplace culture, rather than leaving retention to chance.
+Activities include extensive onboarding processes and regular employee check-ins, particularly within the first month of work, the period when turnover is highest.
+Employers who actively listened to their staff and made adjustments based on their input were more successful in building positive workplace cultures.
+Community engagement, which strengthens an employer’s appeal to both prospective and current employees, represents another underleveraged opportunity: only 10% of operations are actively invested in community partnerships.

-Worker-related challenges include lack of interest in and knowledge of the sector
+Workers lack interest in and knowledge of the sector

 Why It Matters